-For VASH and EHV families, there are no restrictions on portability in the first 12 months.
+For VASH, FUP and EHV families and households enrolled in SHA's CMTO program for mobility services, there are no restrictions on portability in the first 12 months.

 For all other families, a family will not be permitted to move out of SHA's jurisdiction upon the initial issuance of their voucher.